netdata/netdata/collectors/python.d.plugin/README.md

 Where `[module]` is the directory name under <https://github.com/netdata/netdata/tree/master/collectors/python.d.plugin>

-**Note**: If you would like execute a collector in debug mode while it is still running by netdata you can pass the `nolock` cli option to the above commands.
+**Note**: If you would like execute a collector in debug mode while it is still running by Netdata, you can pass the `nolock` CLI option to the above commands.

 ## How to write a new module